 If you’re a college professor interested in offering Ayn Rand’s works to your students, the Ayn Rand Institute can help.
 We have free sets of books available for any purpose provided they are distributed for free to students.
 Professors have used them as required or for supplemental classroom reading, as recommended reading for select students, as gifts for event attendees and as awards in scholastic competitions.

 Ayn Rand is one of the most hotly debated thinkers of our era.
 More than thirty years after her death, her ideas continue to influence today’s key intellectual debates.
-Rand’s works, which challenge us to rethink our views on fundamental issues, never fail to stimulate intense discussion among college students.
+Rand’s works challenge us to rethink our views on fundamental issues and never fail to stimulate intense discussion among college students.
 By offering these works for professors to give to their students, we at the Ayn Rand Institute hope to encourage greater awareness and understanding of Rand’s thought-provoking perspective.

 This free, downloadable teacher’s guide, published by Penguin and written by an Ayn Rand Institute expert, provides helpful learning strategies along with guides to the novel’s plot, characters and themes.

 This video course provides a story overview and character analysis, background material on Ayn Rand and her times, and a detailed discussion of the main theme and related sub-themes.

 Are you teaching Atlas Shrugged this year?
 Why not encourage your students to enter the Ayn Rand Institute’s Atlas Shrugged essay contest, with a chance to win the $20,000 first prize or one of eighty-three lesser prizes.

 The copyright holder has made it easy to photocopy or reproduce electronically Ayn Rand’s nonfiction essays for classroom use.
 One-time, no-charge permissions are granted for the course duration.